Mikejo5000/vsts-docs-pr/docs/settings/about-areas-iterations.md

 * Filter queries based on sprints, milestones, or cycle time for your project
 * Support future work that you're not ready to assign to a target release cycle.

-In the following example, Backlog, Beta 1, Beta 2, Release 1.0, and Release 2.0 are defined for the MyApplication team project.
+In the following example, Backlog, Beta 1, Beta 2, Release 1.0, and Release 2.0 are defined for the MyApplication project.

 <img src="_img/areas/ALM_CW_IterationHierarchy-Before.png" alt="Flat iteration hierarchy" style="border: 1px solid #C3C3C3;" />